AaghaFazal/ESP8266-security_system/README.md

 2. Open the Arduino IDE and install the required libraries for NodeMCU and Telegram integration.
 You can use the Arduino Library Manager to install the libraries easily.

-3. Create a new Arduino sketch and copy the code provided in the `security_system.ino` file from this repository.
+3. Create a new Arduino sketch and copy the code provided in the `PIR_security.ino` file from this repository.

 4. Update the Wi-Fi credentials in the code with your network's SSID (name) and password.